 Gone, but not forgotten Newcastle arts mag kyeo originally put together a piece on the region’s best food bloggers, citing me.
 While kyeo might not longer be alive, contributor Lauren shared the post on her award-winning food blog.

-I’ll work with larger brands too – see what I did with Arla as part of their ChooseGoodness campaign, or Lea & Perrins here.
-I also helped judge in the 2016 English Italian Awards, which was good fun.
+I’ll work with larger brands too – see what I did with Arla as part of their ChooseGoodness campaign, Alcohol Change, or Lea & Perrins here.
+I’ve also been a judge in the English Italian Awards from 2016-2018, which is great fun.

 If you’ve a project you’d like some help with, or are looking for that regional expertise, please do get in touch and I might be interested in working with you.